YehudaGold/context-component/README.md

-# test ContextComponent
+# context-component

-this project uses ContextComponent package, and show examples of usage for testing
+context-component is aimed at reducing the boilerplate of writing flexible centralized state management with React context.

+context-component provide extendable React class that automatically assign it's state and method's to context and provide it to his children's, and it expose api to easily consume the context by `connect` HOC or by React regular context api method's - `Consumer`, `contextType`, `useContext`.

+To learn more about context - [react context documentation](https://reactjs.org/docs/context.html)

-## run
+## install

-to open the react app run

 ```
-npm start
+npm install context-component -S
 ```

-# ContextComponent

-ContextComponent is aimed at reducing the boilerplate of writing flexible centralized state management with React context.

-ContextComponent provide extendable React class that automatically assign it's state and method's to context and provide it to his children's, and expose api to easily consume the context by `connect` HOC or by React regular context api method's - `Consumer`, `contextType`, `useContext`.

-To learn more on context - [react context documentation](https://reactjs.org/docs/context.html)

-## Basic usage
+## Usage

 ### Creating ContextComponent